- The yawn is a stereotyped and often

 have the unique capacity to be receptive to the

-contagiousiness of yawning (echokinesis would be
+contagiousness of yawning (echokinesis would be

 a more accurate term).
-Yawning appear to trigger
+Yawning appears to

-a sort of social coordination function (arousal
+trigger a sort of social coordination function

-synchrony) and reflect the capacity to
+(arousal synchrony) and reflects the capacity to

 unconsciously, automatically be influenced by